MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-settings-parent-child-cases.md

     - [!INCLUDE[proc_follow_steps_in_link](../includes/proc-follow-steps-in-link.md)] [!INCLUDE[proc_dont_have_correct_permissions](../includes/proc-dont-have-correct-permissions.md)]

-2. In the Customer Service Hub site map, go to **Service Management** and select **Case Settings** > **Parent Child Case Settings**.
+2. In the Customer Service Hub site map, go to **Service Management**, and select **Case Settings** in **Parent Child Case Settings**.

-3. In the **Maximum number of child cases** field, specify the desired limit of child cases per parent case.
+3. In **Maximum number of child cases**, specify a number that denotes the number of child cases a parent case can have.

-4. Select **Save** to update the settings.
+4. Select **Save**.

 > [!Note]
-> Increasing the number of maximum child cases per parent case can affect performance when resolving and merging cases.
+> We recommend that you specify a smaller value for **Maximum number of child cases** to avoid performance issues when cases are resolved or merged.

 ## Set parent and child case attributes (Customer Service app)